+In addition to linear-quadratic Hamiltonians, we were able to find another class of problems, for which \eqref{mfge} can be solved explicitly.
+We consider the Lagrangian

+This example features a quartic repulsive potential and allows for a arbitrary dependence on the mean-field through the function $U(X,Z)$, that we assume here to be continuous.
+In contrast to the setting of Section \ref{formulation}, we assume here that players follow a distinct dynamic, namely: $\dot{\bx}=f(\bx, v),$ where $f(x,v)=\frac{v}{x}$.
+Also, we suppose that the terminal cost is of the form $\psi(x,X)=A(X)x^4+B(X)$.
+Then, the Hamiltonian is

-Owing to the distinctive structure of the Hamiltonian, $D_pH$ does not depend on $Z$ which makes it trivial to solve $\bdX=-D_pH$.
-In this situation, the joint distribution of $(X,Z)$ contributes with an additive cost in the Lagrangian, identical for every player regardless of its location.
+Thanks to the distinctive structure of the Hamiltonian, $D_pH$ does not depend on $Z.$ So, it is trivial to solve the equation $\bdX=-D_pH(\bX, \bP, \bX, \bdX)$.
+Moreover, the joint distribution of $(X,Z)$ gives an additive cost in the Lagrangian, identical for any player regardless of their location.

 The mean-field equations are